Primary Health Care for South Sudanese refugees

 MATERNAL, NEWBORN AND CHILD HEALTH SERVICES

-The team also serve families through ante- and post- natal care, labour and deliveries, Expanded Programme on Immunizations (EPI), and family planning awareness.
+The team also serve families through ante- and post- natal care, labour and deliveries, Expanded Programme on Immunisations (EPI), and family planning awareness.
 Partnered with Lewin’s Trust, we run a Happy & Healthy Mothers Project which provides mosquito nets and ‘mama kits’ to expectant mothers.
 ‘Mama kits’ include medicine and supplements for mothers, as well as necessities for welcoming a baby into their homes.

 REPRODUCTIVE HEALTH, FAMILY PLANNING & TRAUMA HEALING